pabloturati/CS344-Assignment1/README.md

 ### Option 2.
 Individual commands

 Refer to the contents of `compileApp.sh` for a detailed command list on how to manually compile using command line.
+Notice that this project was designed to be compiled with GNU99 standards.
+Please refer to `compuleApp.sh` for details.

 ## Run procedure